Can a Personal Injury Lawsuit Be Settled During Mediation?

 The purpose of mediation is to try and resolve a dispute before going to trial.
 Sometimes mediation is voluntary, however, it is usually required before a judge will allow your case to go to trial.
 This is generally the last chance to avoid a trial, which can take a significant amount of time and money to the process.

-The New Jersey personal injury attorneys at the Lynch Law Firm are available to discuss your claim in a free case review.
+The New Jersey personal injury attorneys at the Lynch Law Firm, PC are available to discuss your claim in a free case review.
 Our attorneys understand the financial and emotional challenges injured victims and their families face, which is why we do not bill you for our services unless we win compensation.
 We can discuss mediation and other aspects of the legal process in a free consultation.

 What is Mediation?